TheSevenPens/WebDrawTabLagSim/FUTURES.md

 ## Fixes

 - **Label collision avoidance**: Labels a, b, c can overlap when lag values are small.
 Could dynamically reposition labels based on proximity to each other.
-- **Resize resets animation**: Resizing the window doesn't preserve the visual state well since canvas dimensions change but history positions use old coordinates.
-Could normalize positions to percentages.
+- ~~**Resize resets animation**: Resizing the window doesn't preserve the visual state well since canvas dimensions change but history positions use old coordinates.
+Could normalize positions to percentages.~~ Done — fullscreen/resize now resets and pre-warms the simulation.
 - **Report rate and track sync**: The pre-computed tracks don't account for report rate stepping.
 At low report rates, B's actual path deviates from its smooth track.
 Could compute a stepped version of track B.

 ## Visual Improvements